UIM-Showdown/uim-showdown-discord-bot/README.md

 * Send Messages
 * Manage Messages

-## Code flows
+## Components

-### Starting the bot:

-* Admin runs showdown-bot-poc.py
-* showdown-bot-poc.py parses command-line args and loads the config.ini file
-* showdown-bot-poc.py creates a ShowdownBot object
+The following are the major components of this repo:

+* **showdown-bot-poc.py:** Runner script for the bot, reads config file and command-line input, constructs a ShowdownBot object, and calls run() on it.
+* **showdownbot/showdownbot.py:** Defines the ShowdownBot class, which is a wrapper for the discord.py library's "Bot" class, contains most event logic, and defines command handler methods that act as the entry points for actions triggered by slash commands.
+* **approvalrequest.py:** Defines the ApprovalRequest class, which contains information for a submission made via the bot.
+Also contains serializer/deserializer methods for the class so that a submission can be included within the text of a Discord message (this is used to store state between when a submission is made and when it is approved).
+* **approvalhandlers.py:** Defines a number of classes that inherit from the ApprovalHandler ABC.
+These classes define a "requestApproved" method that acts as a callback for when a request is approved, and generally involve writing new rows to the submission sheet.
+* **googlesheetclient.py:** Defines the GoogleSheetClient class for interfacing with the bingo info/submission sheets.
+* **errors.py:** Defines the BingoUserError class, which inherits from Exception and represents an exception that is caused by user error (e.g. invalid input)

+## The ShowdownBot Class

+The following are the major components of the ShowdownBot class:

-* The ShowdownBot constructor handles all initialization for the bot, including loading commands and initializing config info from the provided command-line args and config properties
+* **__init__():** The constructor for the class.
+Does the following:
+  * Sets up instance variables based on the config properties passed in
-* showdown-bot-poc.py calls start() on the ShowdownBot object to connect it to Discord
+  * Creates the Bot object (from the discord.py library) used as a client to communicate with Discord
-* Discord.py library calls the on_ready() method, which checks for alternate run commands (e.g. --setupserver etc)
-* If an alternate run command is present, the on_ready() method calls the appropriate method for that command, and then exits
-* Otherwise (meaning the bot is being ran normally), the on_ready() method loads the bingo info from the bingo info sheet and prints a message to indicate that it is connected

-### Submitting a request:
+  * Calls helper methods (detailed below) to do the following:

-* User calls an application command (slash command)
+    * Register command callbacks
-* Discord.py library runs the code in the method annotated with @self.bot.tree.command in showdownbot.py
-* Command method handles input validation (e.g. KCs must not be negative, pick-list values must be in the pick-list, etc), and if this validation fails, it raises a BingoUserError
-* Command method creates an ApprovalRequest object from the context (which is an Interaction object) and passes it to requestApproval(), then sends back a confirmation message
-* requestApproval() sends a message to the approvals channel with the request details, and constructs custom button subclasses to include with it, which include callback methods and the request info

-### Approving a request:

-* Staff member clicks the approve button on the message in the approvals channel
-* The callback method in the ApproveButton class is called
-* The callback method calls the approve() method on the ApprovalRequest object (which was stored on the button)
-* ApprovalRequest.approve() calls requestApproved() on its approval handler
-* The approval handler's requestApproved() method handles things like talking to the spreadsheet
-* Back in the button's callback method, it removes the buttons, sends a sucess message to the approvals channel, and then sends the "approved" message back to the player's submission channel

-### Denying a request:

-* Staff member clicks the deny button on the message in the approvals channel
-* The callback method in the DenyButton class is called
-* The callback method remove the buttons, sends a sucess message to the approvals channel, and then sends the "denied" message back to the submissions channel

-### User error handling:

-* Command method raises a BingoUserError due to failed input validation
-* Discord.py library runs the code in the method annotated with @self.bot.tree.error in showdownbot.py
-* Command error handler callback method calls handleCommandError()
+    * Register the error handler callback
+    * Register the interaction hook
+    * Register the ready hook
+* **registerCommands():** Defines command callbacks and registers them with the bot.
+Each callback method is decorated with an @self.bot.tree.command decorator, which automatically adds the command to the bot's command tree.
-* handleCommandError() sees that the error is a BingoUserError and simply sends a message back with the error text
+* **registerErrorHandler():** Defines and registers the error handler callback, which replies to the interaction with the exception message if it is a BingoUserError, and otherwise reports an internal error to the error channel.

-### Unexpected error handling:

-* Command method raises an error other than BingoUserError due to an unexpected error
-* Discord.py library runs the code in the method annotated with @bot.tree.error in showdownbot.py
-* Command error handler callback method calls handleCommandError()
-* handleCommandError() sees that the error is not a BingoUserError and sends a message to the errors channel listing the request/error details
+* **registerInteractionHook():** Defines and registers the interaction hook for the bot, which is called upon all user interactions in the server.
+If the interaction is a button click on a button with ID "approve" or "deny", handles the action for approving or denying a submission.
+* **registerReadyHook():** Defines and registers the ready hook, which is called upon first connecting to Discord.
+Calls methods to populate instance variables with data from the bingo info sheet and the Discord server, and to handle command-line flags that cause the bot to do something other than starting up normally (e.g. setting up or tearing down the server).
+* **start():** Calls run() on the underlying Bot object (from the discord.py library)

 ## Adding a command

+To add a new command to the bot, do the following:

 * Add a function to the ShowdownBot's registerCommands() method annotated with @self.bot.tree.command to define the command and input validation logic.
-It must call self.requestApproval(), and then send a message back with request info.
+It must call self.requestApproval(), and then send a message back to confirm the action.
 * Create an approval handler class in approvalhandlers.py.
-This class's requestApproved() method handles any non-Discord-facing actions that must be taken when the request is approved.
+This class's requestApproved() method must handle any non-Discord-facing actions that must be taken when the request is approved.
 * Assign the approval handler to the command at the top of approvalrequest.py.
-* Everything outside of input validation and approval handling is already handled by the bot's core code.
 * To register the command in the Discord server, run the bot with the --updatecommands flag: `py -3 ./showdown-bot-poc.py --updatecommands`
   * Try to avoid spamming command updates; Discord will rate-limit the bot if it receives too many update requests.
   * This is not necessary for changes to the code within a command; it is only needed when adding a new command, or changing the syntax of a command (i.e. what parameters it takes)